jimburton/scrabble/README.md

   ```

-  *Alice is prompted for a move, and so on.*
+  *Alice is prompted for a move, enters it, and so on.*

   ```